mozilla-b2g/fxos-certsuite/README.rst

 Firefox OS Certification Testsuite
 ==================================

-A tool to verify the functionality and characteristics of Firefox OS devices.
+Tests and tools to verify the functionality and characteristics of Firefox OS on real devices.

+The test suite is designed to run on unprivileged devices and does not rely on high level instrumentation.
+Instead human interaction is needed throughout the test suite to perform various instructions in order to assert that conditions are met on the device.

 Requirements
 ============